MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 *The Copilot system uses data from a plugin in two stages: (1) matching the users's prompt to the most relevant skill and parameters, and (2) determining which results from the plugin are the best response to the user's prompt.
 The first stage corresponds to steps 1-4 in the data flow diagram; the second stage happens as Copilot prepares a response back to the user.*

-The plugins and connectors you build extend, enrich, and customize Copilot for the unique way your customers work.
-And as part of the broader Microsoft 365 ecosystem, your plugins and connectors benefit from enhanced discoverability and potential audience reach, centralized and trustworthy distribution and management, and a host of development tools and support.
+You can build extend, enrich, and customize Copilot for the unique way your customers work.
+And as part of the broader Microsoft 365 ecosystem, your Copilot extensions benefit from enhanced discoverability and potential audience reach, centralized and trustworthy distribution and management, and a host of development tools and support.

 This article will walk you through the resources of the Microsoft 365 ecosystem available to you as a developer of Copilot extensibility solutions.